 10. The Benefits of Being an Octopus by Ann Braden

-Seventh grader Zoey lives in a trailer with her family and has her hands full helping to take care of her younger siblings.
-After joining the debate club Zoey discovers a new way to look at the world—and the courage to speak up in this moving novel that explores the cultural divides around class. [chapter book, ages 8 and up]
+Seventh-grader Zoey lives in a trailer with her family and has her hands full helping to take care of her younger siblings.
+After joining the debate club Zoey discovers a new way to look at the world—and the courage to speak up in this moving novel that explores the cultural divides around the class. [middle grade, ages 8 and up]

 9. The Boy, the Boat, and the Beast by Samantha M. Clark

-When a boy wakes up alone on a beach and doesn’t know who he is or how he got there, he embarks on an incredible quest to find answers in this gripping middle grade adventure following his struggle for survival, and his ultimate search for truth. [chapter book, ages 8 and up]
+When a boy wakes up alone on a beach and doesn’t know who he is or how he got there, he embarks on an incredible quest to find answers in this gripping middle-grade adventure following his struggle for survival, and his ultimate search for truth. [middle grade, ages 8 and up]

 8. Everlasting Nora by Marie Miranda Cruz

 This beautiful book centers on Nora, who lives in the real-life shantytown inside the Philippines’ Manila North Cemetery.
-When a family tragedy results in the loss of her dad and home, Nora learns discovers compassion, community and unrelenting hope in the most unexpected places. [chapter book, ages 8 and up]
+When a family tragedy results in the loss of her dad and home, Nora learns to discover compassion, community, and unrelenting hope in the most unexpected places. [middle grade, ages 8 and up]

 7. Flor and Miranda Steal the Show by Jennifer Torres

 This warm book centers on two eleven-year-olds who both help out with their families’ acts at a traveling carnival.
 Miranda is the lead singer in her family’s band, Miranda y Los Reyes, and Flor’s family runs the petting zoo at Mr. Barsetti’s carnival.
-When one of their acts might be cut for the other, each girl learns the meaning of friendship and standing up for oneself. [chapter book, ages 8 and up]
+When one of their acts might be cut for the other, each girl learns the meaning of friendship and standing up for herself. [middle grade, ages 8 and up]

 6. Just Under The Clouds by Melissa Sarno

 Twelve-year-old Cora lives in a homeless shelter with her mother and sister.
-When the family’s room at the shelter is ransacked, they move in with an old friend and Cora’s to understand the true meaning of home is set into motion. [chapter book, ages 8 and up]
+When the family’s room at the shelter is ransacked, they move in with an old friend, and Cora’s to understand the true meaning of home is set into motion. [middle grade, ages 8 and up]

 5. Love Like Sky by Leslie C. Youngblood

 Now that her parents are remarried, Georgie is trying to find her place in her new “blended-up” family.
-When Georgie’s stepsister becomes ill, she’ll do whatever it takes to make her better and bring her family together. [chapter book, ages 8 and up]
+When Georgie’s stepsister becomes ill, she’ll do whatever it takes to make her better and bring her family together. [middle grade, ages 8 and up]

 4. Takedown by Laura Shovan

-Mikayla and Lev are talented wrestlers, equally determined to make it the state championships.
+Mikayla and Lev are talented wrestlers, equally determined to make it to the state championships.
 But when they’re paired together as partners it’s not so easy since only one of them can win.
 There’s an added challenge for Mikayla, a girl competing in a traditionally male sport.
-Both kids set off on a journey to discover what they’re capable of in this spirited book about family, friendship and breaking stereotypes. [chapter book, ages 8 and up]
+Both kids set off on a journey to discover what they’re capable of in this spirited book about family, friendship, and breaking stereotypes. [middle grade, ages 8 and up]

 3. Property of the Rebel Librarian by Allison Varnes

-When twelve-year-old June Harper struggles with her parents, her school administration, and the school board over her possession of banned books, as well as her creation of a secret lending library, she gets to explore the meaning of freedom of speech and activism—and how any kid can effect change. [chapter book, ages 8 and up]
+When twelve-year-old June Harper struggles with her parents, her school administration, and the school board over her possession of banned books, as well as her creation of a secret lending library, she gets to explore the meaning of freedom of speech and activism—and how any kid can effect change. [middle grade, ages 8 and up]

 2. The Three Rules of Everyday Magic by Amanda Rawson Hill